Kudatee007/prome/app/README.md

 open coverage/index.html

-🧩 Testing Strategy
+Testing Strategy

 The project follows a logic-first testing approach:

-Components are tested in isolation using MemoryRouter where routing is required.
+Components are tested in isolation using BrowserRouter where routing is required.

 Helper utilities are tested directly for both happy and edge cases.